DC Parking Tickets: How Much They Cost and What to Do If You Get One

 How to Pay a DC Parking Ticket

-One critical rule: Do not pay the ticket if you plan to contest it.
-Once you pay, you are legally admitting guilt and you lose all rights to fight it.
+Critical: Do not pay the ticket if you plan to contest it.
+Once you pay, you are legally admitting guilt and lose all rights to fight it.
 No refunds, no exceptions.

 How to Contest a DC Parking Ticket